dilwong/nanonis_load/README.md

 # nanonis_load

-A library for loading, plotting, and analyzing data from Nanonis SPM files.
-This library is no longer compatible with Python 2.7.
+A library for loading, plotting, and analyzing data from Nanonis SPM files, with special attention to $dI/dV(V_s, V_g)$ data from gate-tunable samples in the field-effect transistor (FET) geometry.

+This library is no longer compatible with Python 2.7 as of version 3.0.0.

 The following file types are supported:
 > *.dat Bias Spectroscopy files